invocation97/next-query-param-product-filtering/README.md

 ## Getting Started

-> you can check out the [demo](https://next-query-param-product-filtering.vercel.app/)
+> you can check out the [demo](https://next-query-param-product-filtering.vercel.app/) here

 1. **Clone the Repository**